redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 1. The `Loading` component is displayed
 2. A `useQuery()` hook is fired, using the exported `QUERY`
 3. Assuming the data returns successfully, the `Success` component is rendered with one of the props being the data returned from `useQuery()`

-4. If something went wrong, `Failure` is rendered
-5. If the query returned `null` or an empty array, the `Empty` component is rendered
+As an alternative to step 3, if something went wrong then `Failure` is rendered.
+If the query returned `null` or an empty array, the `Empty` component is rendered.
+If you don't export either of those then `Success` will be rendered and it would be up to you to show the error or empty state through conditional code.

 Going back to our testimonals hypothetical, a cell to fetch and display them may look something like: